BreakingBoot/FuzzUEr/README.md

 ## Overview

 This repo is responsible for fuzzing the EDK2 UEFI through the use of a harness UEFI application that is reposible for creating well formed inputs to pass to other drivers.
-The tool generates the harness for both kAFL and TSFFS automatically.
+The tool generates the harness for TSFFS automatically.
 Everything has been configured to run within Docker containers to make it easier to use and more portable.
 FuzzUEr has 3 main components:

 1. [Firness](https://github.com/BreakingBoot/firness)
 2. [Sanitizer](https://github.com/BreakingBoot/uefi_asan)